Lyme Carditis Heart Block Progression Can Occur Within Hours

 A 72-year-old man presented to the emergency department with left-sided chest tightness, lightheadedness, presyncope, and mild shortness of breath.

-His initial EKG was normal.
-Overnight, however, he developed symptomatic bradycardia with a heart rate of 30 to 40 beats per minute.
+Overnight, however, he developed symptomatic bradycardia with a heart rate dropping to 30 to 40 beats per minute.

 Western blot testing for Lyme disease was strongly positive, with 10 of 10 reactive bands.

-Resolution Without Pacemaker
+Resolution Without a Pacemaker

 The patient was treated with intravenous ceftriaxone.